matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-- This class works by using defensive copying to isolate the mutable state (int[]) from any code that might mutate it:
+- This class works by using defensive copying to isolate the mutable state `(int[])` from any code that might mutate it:
-    - The constructor uses `clone()` to create a distinct copy of the parameter array
+    - The constructor uses `clone()` to create a distinct copy of the parameter array.
-    - The `getValue()` method also uses `clone()` to create the array that is returned
+    - The `getValue()` method also uses `clone()` to create the array that is returned.

-### Recipe for an immutable class
+### Recipe for an immutable class.

-- An immutable object is an object whose state cannot be changed
+- An immutable object is an object whose state cannot be changed.
-- An immutable class is a class whose instances are immutable by design, and implementation
+- An immutable class is a class whose instances are immutable by design, and implementation.

 ```java
 public final class Person {